Murtasa Bhagavato Arahato Samma Sambuddhasa Murtasa Bhagavato Arahato Samasambhutasa Murtasa Bhagavato Arahato Samasambhutasa Buddha,

 Solid way.

-That I would like to aspire to,
+I can see this is something certainly that I would like to aspire to,

-To be able to relate to myself and to relate to all people I meet in that way.
+To be able to relate to myself and to relate to all the people I meet in that way.

-It happens sometimes,
+And clearly it happens sometimes,

-Maybe much of the time,
+Maybe much of the time.

-But just to see the danger of fixing one another and fixing ourselves.
+Of fixing one another and fixing ourselves.

-I think this afternoon in one of the groups,
+This afternoon in one of the groups,

 Where he says something like,